 - Should you shift your focus to building cash flow and business value before you begin to sell ownership?

-Securing an accurate estimate of future cash flow can help prevent you from choosing a dead-end Exit Path.
+Securing an accurate estimate of future cash flow can help prevent you from choosing a dead-end Succession Path.
 It can give you confidence that you are on the right track or uncover areas that require more work before you can exit the business.
-For most owners, calculating estimated future cash flow is an integral part of creating a successful Exit Plan.
+For most owners, calculating estimated future cash flow is an integral part of creating a successful Succession Plan.

 For more information about obtaining an accurate cash flow estimate or succession planning contact your MarksNelson professional at 816-743-7700.
 We can help guide you through the process.